DISCOVER

 Highlights In History

-By David Heighway, Hamilton County Historian A version of this article first appeared in the June/July 2019 issue of the Hamilton County Business Magazine It’s unpredictable what will catch the public’s attention and make a person famous (or infamous) on the internet....
+By David Heighway, Hamilton County Historian A version of this article originally appeared in the Aug.-Sept.
+2015 issue of the Hamilton County Business Magazine.
+I recently wrote about Isaac Cachell, a story that went viral in the 1830s.
+Another example of a historic...

 Questions?